AndyObtiva/glimmer-dsl-specification/README.md

 ```

 That states a few extra facts in addition to the last statement in the scenario denoting the final verification.

+Of course, if a verification does not complete, then the onus is on the software engineer to print out the right variables to fix (the included [puts_debuggerer](https://github.com/AndyObtiva/puts_debuggerer/) makes such a task much more convenient)

+Note that this library is very new and experimental, so it might change course significantly.
+Also, despite the bold ambitious statements, there might be obvious blind spots that your feedback would help shine light upon to improve the library.
+As such, ideas and suggestions are greatly welcome.

+Other [Glimmer](https://rubygems.org/gems/glimmer) DSL gems you might be interested in:
+- [glimmer-dsl-swt](https://github.com/AndyObtiva/glimmer-dsl-swt): Glimmer DSL for SWT (JRuby Desktop Development GUI Framework)
+- [glimmer-dsl-opal](https://github.com/AndyObtiva/glimmer-dsl-opal): Glimmer DSL for Opal (Pure Ruby Web GUI and Auto-Webifier of Desktop Apps)
+- [glimmer-dsl-tk](https://github.com/AndyObtiva/glimmer-dsl-tk): Glimmer DSL for Tk (MRI Ruby Desktop Development GUI Library)
+- [glimmer-dsl-libui](https://github.com/AndyObtiva/glimmer-dsl-libui): Glimmer DSL for LibUI (Prerequisite-Free Ruby Desktop Development GUI Library)
+- [glimmer-dsl-gtk](https://github.com/AndyObtiva/glimmer-dsl-gtk): Glimmer DSL for GTK (Ruby-GNOME Desktop Development GUI Library)
+- [glimmer-dsl-xml](https://github.com/AndyObtiva/glimmer-dsl-xml): Glimmer DSL for XML (& HTML)
+- [glimmer-dsl-css](https://github.com/AndyObtiva/glimmer-dsl-css): Glimmer DSL for CSS

 ## Full Example